9 Steps for Writing Effective Free Verse Poems

 Free verse poem definition

 A free verse poem is a type of poetry that doesn't follow strict rules.
 Unlike older forms of poetry, free verse doesn't have to rhyme or have a set rhythm.
+Poets can make their lines as long or short as they want, and they don't have to stick to a specific pattern.

 This freedom lets poets write in a way that sounds more like natural speech.
 They can arrange their words to best express their ideas and feelings.